Skip to Main Content

 Last updated .

-Louisiana does not prohibit a person from carrying a concealed handgun in public if the person has a permit.1 However, Louisiana prohibits the “negligent carrying of a concealed handgun,” which applies regardless of whether a person is licensed under state law, and includes carrying a concealed handgun, intentionally or with criminal negligence, when it is foreseeable that the handgun may discharge.2
+On March 5, 2024, Louisiana’s governor signed into law a bill that allows any individual aged 18 or over, who may legally possess firearms, to carry a firearm concealed on his or her person in public without a license or permit.1 (Prior Louisiana law required concealed weapon holders to apply for a permit, pass a background check, and obtain firearms safety training.)
+Louisiana continues to prohibit the “negligent carrying of a concealed handgun,” which applies regardless of whether a person is authorized to carry or possess a concealed handgun under state law, and includes carrying a concealed handgun, intentionally or with criminal negligence, when it is foreseeable that the handgun may discharge.2

 • Be a Louisiana resident (a 2011 law removed the requirement that the applicant have been a Louisiana resident for at least six months);